woutervandenbroek/FDES/README.txt

   Steps of FDES building

+  0. For the FDES light version the libraries boost, hdf5 and qstem-libs are not required.
+The program only reads input from the text file "Params.cnf" and writes the result as raw 8-bit floats under the name "Measurements.bin".

   1. install required libraries with suggested versions: cmake 2.8, fftw 3.2.2, boost 1.53, hdf5 1.8.11, CUDA 5.0

   I.  Linux system